 You also don't want to gut hook the fish because then it'll have access to your line.
 The best thing to do is use heavy drag, and hook it hard in the mouth so you can protect both the fish and your line.

 Florida Keys barracuda fishing is especially fun when you sight fish in the backcountry.
 However due to their shape, color and the fact that they usually lie motionless in wait of prey, you won't see them unless you bring your polarized sunglasses.

 You also don't want to forget other important

 Florida Keys fishing tips

-- wear lots of sunscreen, and keep it off your hands!
+- wear a fishing hat, lots of sunscreen, and keep it off your hands!

 A day spent Florida Keys barracuda fishing is as good as it gets when it comes to good, hard, fighting action.
 The opportunity for catching this fish is plentiful, so plan ahead, and prepare the perfect spot at home for your prized trophy wall mount.